-Jennifer Militello is the author of The Pact, forthcoming from Tupelo Press in May 2021, Knock Wood (Dzanc Books, 2019), winner of the Dzanc Nonfiction Prize, A Camouflage of Specimens and Garments (Tupelo Press, 2016), called “positively bewitching” by Publishers Weekly, Body Thesaurus (Tupelo Press, 2013), named one of the best poetry books of 2013 by Best American Poetry as well as the runner-up for the Poetry Society of America's Alice Fay Di Castagnola Award, and Flinch of Song (Tupelo Press, 2009), winner of the Tupelo Press First Book Award.
+Jennifer Militello is the author of The Pact, forthcoming from Tupelo Press in May 2021, Knock Wood (Dzanc Books, 2019), winner of the Dzanc Nonfiction Prize, A Camouflage of Specimens and Garments (Tupelo Press, 2016), called “positively bewitching” by Publishers Weekly, Body Thesaurus (Tupelo Press, 2013), named one of the best books of 2013 by Best American Poetry as well as the runner-up for the Poetry Society of America's Alice Fay Di Castagnola Award, and Flinch of Song (Tupelo Press, 2009), winner of the Tupelo Press First Book Award.
 Her poems and nonfiction have appeared in American Poetry Review, The Kenyon Review, The Nation, The New Republic, The Paris Review, Poetry, and Tin House.

 Andrew Morgan is a professor, poet, editor and volunteer whose work can be found in magazines such as Conduit, Verse, Slope, Stride, Fairy Tale Review, New World Writing, Post Road, Pleiades (as part of a "Younger American Poets" feature) and is the recipient of a Slovenian Writer's Association Fellowship which sponsored a month long writing residency in the country's capital city of Ljubljana.
 Currently an Associate Professor of Creative Writing at New England College, his first book, Month of Big Hands, was published by Natural History Press in 2013.